-Students with a cumulative grade point average below required standards (3.00) must limit their course load to six (6) semester hours and are subject to an academic warning (first occurrence), probation (second occurrence), and/or suspension (third occurrence).
-Students have the right to appeal academic suspensions and apply for readmission if they believe that failure to maintain the minimum cumulative grade point average for continued enrollment was due to extenuating circumstances.
+Students with a cumulative grade point average below required standards (3.00) must limit their course load to six (6) semester hours and are subject to an academic warning (first occurrence), and/or suspension (second occurrence).
+Students have the right to appeal academic suspensions and apply for readmission if they believe that failure to maintain the minimum cumulative grade point average or expected grade achievement for continued enrollment was due to extenuating circumstances.
 Students may appeal academic suspension and apply for readmission to the University by adhering to the following procedure: